-That can mean your overall account lags equity indices like the FTSE All Share or S&P 500.
+That can mean your overall account lags equity indices like the S&P 500.

 And because robo-advisers can charge aa fee on top of the index tracking funds they put your money in, you’ll likely always slightly underperform the market here because of the fees.

 To illustrate this point, it’s worth looking at some data.

 One analysis of a set of 20 US robo-advisers from the end of 2017 to mid-2020 found that the highest annualised rate of return they provided was 4.71% (Source: BackEnd Benchmarking).